REIT Stocks - Definition, Advantages, Factors

 Who Can Invest in Indian REITs?

-No minimum trading lot size; previous minimum trading lot size of Rs.
-50,000 and 200 units done away with now.
+- No minimum trading lot size; the previous minimum trading lot size of ₹50,000 and 200 units has been done away with now.

-Indian REIT units can be bought/sold freely on either NSE or BSE – online or through a broker.
+- Indian REIT units can be bought/sold freely on NSE – online or through a broker.

-An investor considering REITs must assess them based on the following factors:
+An investor considering REITs in India must assess them based on the following factors:

 - Reputation and Quality of the Developer: REITs are managed by professional teams, and investors should evaluate the quality and experience of the management team.
-Factors to consider include the team's track record, investment philosophy, and aligning interests with shareholders.
+Factors to consider include the team's track record, investment philosophy, and alignment of interests with shareholders.

 - Property Types: The type of properties held by the REIT, which may include offices, malls, hotels, warehouses, and residential properties.
 This would determine the yield of the properties, the term of the contracts, and the risks involved in managing them.

 - Quality of the Tenants: A significant and stable component of return from REITs is rental income earned from the tenants.
-Thus the health and financial strength of the tenants is of critical importance.
+Thus, the health and financial strength of the tenants are critical.

-- Diversity of the Tenant Base: High percentage of total revenue from a single tenant or a high percentage of tenants in the same sector would present a concentration risk for the REIT.
+- Diversity of the Tenant Base: A high percentage of total revenue from a single tenant or a high percentage of tenants in the same sector would present a concentration risk for the REIT.

 - Yield Offered: A 3-4% yield would be too low, while 10%+ may be too good to be true.

 - Weighted Average Lease Expiry (WALE): This refers to the number of years left for the lease to expire.
-Generally, a longer WALE implies that the future income is more forecastable and stable.
-However, sometimes a smaller WALE may be good if the in-place rents are low, and new leases can be negotiated with an aggressive escalation.
+Generally, a longer WALE indicates that future income is more predictable and stable.
+However, a smaller WALE may be beneficial if in-place rents are low and new leases can be negotiated with an aggressive escalation.

 - Occupancy Percentage: Vacant properties do not earn rent.
-Thus higher the occupancy, the better it is.
+Thus, the higher the occupancy, the better it is.

 - Leased Area vs Development Area: Future plans of the REIT in terms of expansion and new properties.